thsaravana/thsaravana.github.io/_posts/2021-08-16-jacoco-single-coverage-for-multi-module.md

 ### Extras
 If you are using Github Actions, and you want to publish this coverage report as a Comment in the Pull Request, then you can use the action [JaCoCo Report](https://github.com/marketplace/actions/jacoco-report).
-Right now this action only takes in a Single jacoco report, but will modify this soon to support multiple reports.
+Right now this action only takes in a single jacoco report, but will modify this soon to support multiple reports.
 After that I will no longer require the `addDebugCoverage` task.